 Research Interests

-• Entrepreneurial Finance; Financial Intermediation; Public Finance
+• Entrepreneurial Finance; Financial Intermediation; Public Economics

 Research